smudge/decks/railsconf-2022/slides.md

 ### diving into the "demo" environment

 <!--
-DOORKNOCKER and/or LOCAL SERVER+JOBS!
+LOCAL SERVER+JOBS!

 Okay, so let's get started.

 Hello.
-Welcome.
-I'm Nathan.
+Welcome to my talk.
 I'm glad to be here.
 A little nervous, too.

 This is actually my first live conference talk.